sezzle-in/magento1-gateway/README.md

 # Sezzle Extension for Magento 1

 ## Introduction
 This document will help you in installing `Sezzle's Magento` extension.
 This extension is a certified one and listed [here](https://marketplace.magento.com/sezzle-sezzle-sezzlepay.html) in the marketplace.
-The plugin can also be downloaded from [github](https://github.com/sezzle-in/magento1-gateway/releases/latest/download/sezzle-magento1.zip).
+The plugin can also be downloaded from [Sezzle India's Github repository](https://github.com/sezzle-in/magento1-gateway/releases/latest/download/sezzle-magento1.zip).

 ## How to install the extension?
 > For all purposes assume [Magento] as your root Magento directory.

-* Download the .zip or tar.gz file from [github](https://github.com/sezzle-in/magento1-gateway/releases/latest/download/sezzle-magento1.zip).
+* Download the extension from [Sezzle India's Github repository](https://github.com/sezzle-in/magento1-gateway/releases/latest/download/sezzle-magento1.zip)
 * Unzip the file and follow the following instructions.
 * Copy all files in the extracted folder's: `/app/code/community/` to: `[MAGENTO]/app/code/community`
 * Copy all files in the extracted folder's `/app/design/frontend/base/default/layout/` to: `[MAGENTO]/app/design/frontend/base/default/layout`